algolab-quantique/Stage-A25-Zakary/CONTRIBUTING.md

  ---

 # External tools and libraries
-We only use PyBind11
-### Numba - Not used
-  - Great for generic uses, but our data structure is specific enought to not be impacted much by the optimizations offered.
-Not used for the time being, but *could* be useful for future functions that aren't/can't be ported to C++.
+The tools used for this project are:
+- pybind11
+- pybind-stubgen
+- CMake

-### Cython - No
+- clang-format

-Cython is a
+## Why pybind11?
+Pybind11 was chosen for its minimal boilerplate, seamless NumPy integration, and modern C++ support.
+It allows us to expose C++ functions and classes to Python with very little overhead, making it easy to maintain and extend the codebase.

+Since pybind is chosen as the interface for this project, the stub generator is obviously pybind-stubgen.
+However, some problems have appeared with it, notably when trying to add external libraries.
+It may get replaced with mypy's stubgen in the future.

+Other alternatives for optimizing code to work with Python are:

+1. **Numba**
+    - While Numba is excellent for accelerating generic Python code, our data structures are highly specialized and already optimized in C++.
+Numba would offer limited additional benefit and cannot easily accelerate C++ code.

+2. **Cython**
-- Good, but probably can't optimize most functions due to the data structures of PauliArray.
-Would probably need to rewrite most functions to take advantage of it; at that point, best to write it in pure C/C++
+   - Cython is powerful for optimizing Python code and interfacing with C, but it often requires rewriting parts (if not most) of functions to take full advantage of its features.
+At that point, we might as well rewrite everything in pure C/C++

-### Boost.Python - No
-  - Featureful but too heavy.
-Needs lots of boilerplate to achieve simple mechanisms and access patterns.

-### pybind11 - Yes
-Is a library that exposes Python and C++ to each other.
-It makes bindings
+3. **Boost.Python**
+     - Boost.Python is feature-rich but introduces significant overhead and complexity.
+It requires more boilerplate code, demands loads more dependencies, and is generally slower compared to pybind11.

 # Data structures
-In PauliArray, there is a need to hold lots of binary data in order to represent a Pauli Operator's `z` and `x`.
-For this project, multiple options were tried and tested against one another:

-Let `ex` be the values 0, 1, 1, 0, 0, 1, 1, 1, which we need to encode to C++
+Handling long lists of 1s and 0s is at the heart of this project, and needs to be done as efficiently as possible.
+The current way all data is managed is throught a packed representation of integers.

+Example: `ex = 0b01100111` stored in a unsigned integer.
+   - Drawback: for extreme cases where almost all entries are consecutively 1s or 0s, this method is slower and takes more memory space than a sparse implementation
+   - Benefits:
+     - Enables native bitwise ops (AND/OR/XOR/NOT), popcount, shifts, etc.
+     - SIMD, simpler/faster multithreading on most operations

-1. Binary list
+1. **Binary list**
    - Example: `ex = [0,1,1,0,0,1,1,1]`
    - Drawback: each element takes up a whole byte while only one bit is needed.
-Poor memory density and difficult SIMD exploitation makes this approach slow.
+Poor memory density and difficult SIMD exploitation makes this approach slow in almost any scenario.

-2. Sparse intervals
+2. **Sparse intervals**
    - Example: `ex = [(1,3),(5,8)]` denotes runs of consecutive 1s.
-   - Drawback: good for very sparse patterns but degrades rapidely to O(n).
+   - Drawback: good for very very sparse patterns but degrades rapidely to O(n).
 Enormous overhead for most cases.

-3. Bit-packed integers
-   - Example: `ex = 0b01100111` stored in a unsigned integer.
-   - Drawback: for rare cases where almost all entries are consecutively 1s or 0s, this method is slower and takes more memory space than the sparse implementation
-   - Benefits:
-     - Enables native bitwise ops (AND/OR/XOR/NOT), popcount, shifts, etc.
-     - SIMD, simpler/faster multithreading on most operations